 It's not the same as wanting to kill yourself.
 (If you do want to kill yourself see Chapter 3 - Staying Alive.)
 You've had to live and handle intolerable levels of fear, rage and pain.
+Men are rarely encouraged to express their feelings, let alone deep distress.
 You coped as best you could given a bad situation.
 Try to hold onto that thought if you now feel the way you coped in the past is wrong.